Trisha Bonoan-David: Vice Mayoral attempt (2016)

 As she was barred for running for a fourth consecutive term in the Congress, she ran for vice mayor under NUP in 2016.
 Although she did not have an official running mate, she supported the mayoral candidacy of former Mayor Alfredo Lim.
 She lost to former Councilor Honey Lacuna of Asenso Manileño.
 She stepped down from Congress after finishing her third term on June 30, 2016.

 Comeback attempt in congress (2019, 2022 and 2025)

 She attempted a comeback to Congress in 2019 under Asenso Manileño and in 2022 and the local UniTeam ticket, but lost in both occasions to her successor Edward Maceda.
-She attempted a comeback to Congress in the 2025 running as an Independent, facing against Maceda's wife Giselle Maceda of Asenso Manileño, and incumbent councilor Joel "JTV" Villanueva, but lost to Giselle Maceda.
+She attempted a comeback to Congress in the 2025 as an independent, but lost to Giselle Maceda.